 1. Much more improved patient care: thanks to the electronic data records, collecting patient data is much more effective and easier to use to find the best treatment for the given patient.
 Big data helps in collecting demographic and medical data such as lab tests, clinical data, diagnoses, medical conditions, treatment history, family member’s clinical data, etc. What’s more, big data can help in the prediction of disease incidence or detecting trends that lead to better health and lifestyle of society.

-2. Improved operational and R&D efficiency: healthcare companies can cut down on healthcare costs and provide better care.
+2. Improved operational and R&D efficiency.
+Healthcare companies can cut down on healthcare costs and provide better care.
 All that with the help of predictive analysis of the staff efficiency and patient admissions for example to the hospital.
 Big data in healthcare helps in organizing workflow and provide not only better care but also more effective in terms of the costs.
 And what about R&D?
 Big data is supporting work on new drugs and clinical trials thanks to the ability to analyze all data instead of the selection of the test samples.
 Big data also has the ability to identify specific patients with wanted biological characteristics who will participate in specialized clinical trials.

-3. Finding a cure for diseases: big data can help in uncovering earlier unknown disease correlations, hidden patterns, and insights.
+3. Finding a cure for diseases.
+Big data can help in uncovering earlier unknown disease correlations, hidden patterns, and insights.
 All thanks to examining large sets of data to find new cures for the diseases or prescribe the best treatment.
 Big data has the possibility of predicting the occurrence of specific diseases or prognosis of disease progression and factors determining it.

 Surely, you will agree that the benefits of big data in healthcare are staggering, creating great new possibilities and perspectives for the future.

-Future of artificial intelligence in healthcare
+Future of artificial intelligence and big data in healthcare

 Because artificial intelligence is producing great savings (it is estimated that by 2026 it will save up to $150 billion!).
 Its development will definitely go on.
 Firstly, we go back to the question from the beginning of this article – will machine doctors replace humans?
 It is probable.
 Actually, it happens already – for instance there is almost no need for human presence in radiology!
 Artificial algorithms are much more accurate in their judgments and above all – noticeably faster.
 When it comes to human life, time is the most important factor.
 Just seconds can change everything.
 So we expect to see a much bigger role of artificial intelligence in a diagnosis.